-Well, if you’ve ever watched my first video about Joshua (not the new and improved one), you can tell by the poor quality how hard it can be.
-And yet despite how pathetic it looked, it was so well received by my youth group and others around church that I continued to make a whiteboard video for every sermon I preached during the Route 66 series (except ones for the books of Job and Esther, although I finally got around to making Job).
+Well, if you’ve ever had the “distinct privilege” of watching my first video on Joshua (not the new and improved one but the one in the picture above), you can tell by the poor quality how hard it can be.
+And yet despite how pathetic it looked, it was so well received by my youth group and others around church that I continued to make a whiteboard video for nearly every sermon I preached during the Route 66 series.
 Obadiah, Matthew, 2 Corinthians, and 1 Peter followed.
-And to cap off our time in the Old Testament and the New Testament, I created a summary for both when we reached each successive milestone.
-Throughout that time I continued to learn how to make better whiteboard videos.
+I also threw in two bonus videos, a summary of the Old Testament and a summary of the New Testament, when our series reached each successive milestone.
+During that time, I continued to learn how to make better whiteboard videos.
 I tweaked the lighting, changed the position of the camera, adjusted the voiceover.
-I learned to do the best I could with limited resources.
-But by Christmas 2014 Route 66 came to an end.
+I learned to do the best I could with limited skills and resources.
+But by Christmas 2014, Route 66 came to an end, and six months later I got a job as a youth pastor at another church nearby.
 So I hung up my whiteboard marker and moved on with other responsibilities in my life, thinking I would never make another video again.